 Regardless of whether you’re a professional miner or someone about to load up their first world, there’s something you can’t control in Minecraft: the terrain itself.
-Whilst your mind may be brimming with possibilities, all too frequently you’ll spawn in a bland, uninspiring world full of flat grassland and the odd chicken.
+While your mind may be brimming with possibilities, all too frequently you’ll spawn in a bland, uninspiring world full of flat grassland and the odd chicken.
 Hardly the canvas for your masterpiece.

-(Before we start it’s important to note that the end results of a seed are entirely dependent on what version of Minecraft you are running.
+Before we start it’s important to note that the end results of a seed are entirely dependent on what version of Minecraft you are running.
 A brilliant seed in version 1.6 could be something upsettingly bland in version 1.7.
 To help you out, we’ve put the latest version each seed works with in brackets after the seed code.
-Set your Minecraft launcher to this version for the correct results.)
+Set your Minecraft launcher to this version for the correct results.

 Affectionately titled ‘leg-break island’, this seed will produce a single slab of mountain jutting impressively out of the sea.
 It’s up you what to do with this geological wonder, but trying to get to the top of it is probably a good start.

 This seed will drop you in the middle of a wintry forest where you can find two cosy igloos, one of which harbours a secret basement.
-You’ll find the secret basement under a rug – enter with caution however as inside there’s a small workshop with a zombie villager lying in wait.
-Get rid of the undead resident and you’ll find a compact, underground base with a brewery and plenty of storage; ideal for starting out in a snowy biome.
+You’ll find the secret basement under a rug – enter with caution, however, as inside there’s a small workshop with a zombie villager lying in wait.
+Get rid of the undead resident and you’ll find a compact, underground base with a brewery and plenty of storage – ideal for starting out in a snowy biome.

 This seed sells itself on an interesting premise: two small islands, one with a wolf on it and the other with a sheep.
-From that point on it’s up to the player how this survival story unfolds – do you harvest your only mammalian friends for resources and meat or do you do everything possible to ensure that your unconventional companions are safe?
+From that point on it’s up to you how this survival story unfolds – do you harvest your only mammalian friends for resources and meat or do you do everything possible to ensure that your unconventional companions are safe?

-Mysterious, simple and totally unique, this seed will drop you into a world featuring a simple cottage with a lone resident, The Librarian.
-Whatever resulted in this guy’s living situation is any guess, but building his humble hut into an enormous fortress is endlessly satisfying.
+Mysterious, simple, and unique, this seed will drop you into a world featuring a simple cottage with a lone resident, The Librarian.
+Whatever resulted in this guy’s living situation is anyone’s guess, but building his humble hut into an enormous fortress is endlessly satisfying.